-22.1 A phased return to work is where an employee returns to work on reduced hours (usually no less than 50% of their normal working commitment), gradually increasing up to their normal working hours over a specified period of time (normally six weeks or less).

-22.2 A phased return can help an employee to acclimatise themselves back into the work routine and work tasks, whilst also checking that they are in fact fit enough to return.

-22.3 A phased return also enables the employee to return to work earlier than if they were to come back only when they were capable of performing their full hours and/or duties.

-22.5 When considering changes to work arrangements, terms such as 'light duties only' must be avoided.
+- A phased return to work is where an employee returns to work on reduced hours (usually no less than 50% of their normal working commitment), gradually increasing up to their normal working hours over a specified period of time (normally six weeks or less). - A phased return can help an employee to acclimatise themselves back into the work routine and work tasks, whilst also checking that they are in fact fit enough to return. - 22.3 A phased return also enables the employee to return to work earlier than if they were to come back only when they were capable of performing their full hours and/or duties. - A phased return is generally a period not exceeding six weeks.
+Longer return to work periods are only considered where there is supporting medical advice.
+When an employee returns to work on a phased basis they are no longer considered to be absent through sickness and they revert to their normal contractual full pay for the period of the phased return, irrelevant of hours worked. - When considering changes to work arrangements, terms such as 'light duties only' must be avoided.
 If 'light duties' have been advised by the individual's GP, an OH referral will be necessary.

 The context of the referral will normally be to identify what an individual is unable to do due to medical reasons, rather than what they are able to do.